eosnetworkfoundation/grant-framework/applications/fundle.md

 ## Development Status

 The application (non blockchain part) is tested right now with users on usability and bugs.
 This version shows exactly how the first phase of the platform will work and look like.
-The blockchain integration is the last development part to finish the application.

 #### Articles